 Our website contains various hyperlinks towards external websites as well as embedded social media feeds.
 Interreg Europe is not responsible for the context of the external websites and social media accounts.

 Our website hosts 258 individual project micro-sites.
-Responsibility of the content of those websites (news, events marked 'Project') is under the Lead partner of the project.
-Their contacts can be found in the section 'Contacts' on each individual project micro-site.
+The lead partner of the project is responsible for the content of their project's websites (news, events marked 'Project').
+The lead partner's contact details can be found in the section 'Contacts' on each individual project micro-site.

 The Interreg Europe community brings people together to share innovative and sustainable solutions to regional development challenges.

 As a member of the community, you can:

 - Contact other members with questions or share content relevant to regional development

 - Look for project and cooperation partners

 - Join our peer-to-peer learning or exchange of experience events

 - Get personalised policy advice from our experts

 But, as a member of our community, we kindly ask you to respect the following rules.
 Please do not: